 Cold smoking uses way lower temperatures, and as such, it takes much longer than hot smoking does.
 You can cold smoke food for up to a month.
 The recommended temperature is at least below 80 degrees.
 At the same time, hot smoking can require temperatures as high as 300degrees Fahrenheit.

 Cold smoking can take up to a month.
-That is why it is essential to cure the meat before you attempt to smoke it for such an extended period, unlike hot smoking, that does not need any curing.
+That is why it is essential to cure the meat before you attempt to smoke it for such an extended period, unlike hot smoking, which does not need any curing.

 What types of food are best for cold smoking

-Cold smoking is about infusing immense flavour using cold smoke, into food.
+Cold smoking is about infusing immense flavor using cold smoke, into food.
 It is not all food types that can be cold smoked, but most can.
 The important thing is to make sure that you use the proper tools and also that you think about why you are smoking the food.
 It also helps to have a clear end goal.

-You may be smoking the food as a way of preserving it or as a way of getting flavour in it before you cook it to perfection.
+You may be smoking the food as a way of preserving it or as a way of getting flavor in it before you cook it to perfection.
 Some of the best foods for cold smoking include pork, fish, chicken, bacon, cheese, beef, tofu, fruit, and just about anything.

-The dangers/risks of cold smoking
+The problems with cold smoking

-Cold smoking may be accessible, but it is also a tricky craft, and you need to be skilful.
+Cold smoking may be accessible, but it is also a tricky craft, and you need to be skillful.
 It is vital that you have the right tools with you and even understand that there are risks involved.
 It is just as dangerous to ignore the dangers and warnings that come with cold smoking.

 One of the points of cold smoking is to preserve food and keep bacteria from growing on it.
 But when you are not meticulous enough to watch over it with a hawk’s eye, the presence of moisture can give rise to bacteria forming on the food.
 Cold smoking creates some of the best-known conditions for bacteria to thrive.
 It can be a danger to your health.